Fabio-A-Sa/Fabio-A-Sa/README.md

 <br> Help students in Laboratory of Databases and Web Applications course (LBAW).
 Technical support for students, inside and outside the classroom, organize an weekly class, review LBAW Project Template and Documentation. <br>

 - QA Automation Engineer @ [Sky](https://www.sky.com)
-<br> As part of Sky WEB Team, my job is to automate tests of the most varied types to for Peacock, SkyShowtime, and Showmax Sky products around the world.
+<br> As part of Sky WEB Team, my job is to automate tests of the most varied types for Peacock, SkyShowtime, and Showmax Sky products around the world.

 <br>